-- If not successful, an error message appears.
-The customer can try a different card or choose a different payment method.
+- If the transaction fails, an error message appears, and the customer can try a different card, or choose a different payment method.

 Setting Up Authorize.Net

 If you have previously generated a transaction key, you will enter the value.
-If you don’t know your existing transaction key or have never established one, you can generate a new key in your Authorize.Net merchant account.
+If you don't know your existing transaction key or have never established one, you can generate a new key in your Authorize.Net merchant accountAn account with a bank or financial institution that makes it possible to accept credit card transactions..
 If generating a new key to replace an existing key, it is important to update any existing applications that use the transaction key.